52147/Data-Analytics/README.md

   - 2. thinking about how to keep aspects of their data protected and private.
     - We don't want to go through our practice thinking about data instances as something we can just throw on the web.
     - No, there needs to be considerations about how to keep that information, and likenesses like their images, or their voices, or their text.

+### storyteller
+- One of the fascinating things about being a data analyst is you are a storyteller.
+- You look at the data and every data point out there has a story to tell.
+- If you are able to perfect that skill, you can tell some amazing stories.

+### make the portfolio unique
+- In addition to the personal story this data tells, we also get these **insights into the analyst's personality.**
+- Making your portfolio personal doesn't mean the focus has to be completely on you, but it is an opportunity for other people to get to know your better.
+- It's good to add things to your portfolio that you care about, things that are interesting to you and stuff you'd love to share.
+- This will highlight your technical skill and how you approach technical problems too.
+- **Making your portfolio personal also helps make it unique.**
+- **By highlighting the things you're interested in, you can stand out from the crowd.**

 ## Data life cycle
 1. Plan: Decide what kind of data is needed, how it will be managed, and who will be responsible for it.